 1. Make dental visits a priority

 While most parents would never miss their child’s medical appointments, dental visits are often delayed or skipped completely.
-Visit a pediatric dentist once every six months, starting at age one or when teeth first begin to erupt, to ensure any identified problems are quickly resolved.
+Visit a pediatric dentist once every six months.
+Start at age one, or when teeth first begin to erupt.
+This will ensure any identified problems are quickly resolved.

 2. Commit to regular home care

 Daily brushing and flossing go a long way in preventing cavities in children.
 Brush for two minutes, twice per day, with a fluoride toothpaste in the morning and before bed.
 Floss at least once per day.

 3. Make water your drink of choice

 Sipping juice, soda or other sugary beverages throughout the day produces acid that can severely damage children’s teeth.
 Make water your child’s default beverage, limiting other drinks to mealtimes only.
 Never send a baby or toddler to bed with anything other than water in their bottle.